dunstontc/learn-go/code/Kernighan/tgpl/notes/exercises.md

 - **Exercise 8.13**: Make the chat server disconnect idle clients, such as those that have sent no messages in the last five minutes.
 Hint: calling `conn.Close()` in another goroutine unblocks active Read calls such as the one done by `input.Scan()`.
 - **Exercise 8.14**: Change the chat server's network protocol so that each client provides its name on entering.
 Use that name instead of the network address when prefixing each message with its sender's identity.
 - **Exercise 8.15**: Failure of any client program to read data in a timely manner ultimately causes all clients to get stuck.
 Modify the broadcaster to skip a message rather than wait if a client writer is not ready to accept it.
 Alternatively, add buffering to each client's outgoing message channel so that most messages are not dropped; the broadcaster should use a non-blocking send to this channel.

+## Chapter 9

+## Chapter 10

+## Chapter 11

+## Chapter 12
+- **Exercise 12.1**: Extend `Display` so that it can display maps whose keys are structs or arrays.
+- **Exercise 12.2**: Make `display` safe to use on cyclic data structures by bounding the number of steps it takes before abandoning the recursion.
+(In Section 13.3, we'll see another way to detect cycles.)
+- **Exercise 12.3**: Implement the missing cases of the encode function.
+Encode booleans as t and nil, floating-point numbers using Go's notation, and complex numbers like `1+2i` as `#C(1.02.0)`.
+Interfaces can be encoded as a pair of a type name and a value, for instance `("[]int"(123))`, but beware that this notation is ambiguous: the `reflect.Type.String` method may return the same string for different types.
+- **Exercise 12.4**: Modify encode to pretty-print the S-expression in the style shown above.
+- **Exercise 12.5**: Adapt encode to emit JSON instead of S-expressions.
+Test your encoder using the standard decoder, `json.Unmarshal`.
+- **Exercise 12.6**: Adapt encode so that, as an optimization, it does not encode a field whose value is the zero value of its type.
+- **Exercise 12.7**: Create a streaming API for the S-expression decoder, following the style of `json.Decoder` (§4.5).
+- **Exercise 12.8**: The `sexpr.Unmarshal` function, like `json.Marshal`, requires the complete input in a byte slice before it can begin decoding.
+Define a `sexpr.Decoder` type that, like `json.Decoder`, allows a sequence of values to be decoded from an `io.Reader`.
+Change `sexpr.Unmarshal` to use this new type.
+- **Exercise 12.9**: Write a token-based API for decoding S-expressions, following the style of `xml.Decoder` (§7.14).
+You will need five types of tokens: `Symbol`, `String`, `Int`, `StartList`, and `EndList`.
+- **Exercise 12.10**: Extend `sexpr.Unmarshal` to handle the booleans, floating-point numbers, and interfaces encoded by your solution to Exercise 12.3.
+(Hint: to decode interfaces, you will need a mapping from the name of each supported type to its `reflect.Type`.)
+- **Exercise 12.11**: Write the corresponding `Pack` function.
+Given a struct value, `Pack` should return a URL incorporating the parameter values from the struct.
+- **Exercise 12.12**: Extend the field tag notation to express parameter validity requirements.
+For example, a string might need to be a valid email address or credit-card number, and an integer might need to be a valid US ZIP code.
+Modify `Unpack` to check these requirements.
+- **Exercise 12.13**: Modify the S-expression encoder (§12.4) and decoder (§12.6) so that they honor the `sexpr:"..."` field tag in a similar manner to `encoding/json` (§4.5).